Axlefublr/axlefublr.github.io/content/recent-helix-burst/index.md

 Additionally, in neovim the operation felt very wonky visually.

 The wonkiness is not an issue in helix, as this is a *core* feature, not something that was tacked on, so that's crossed out. \
-However the "annoying" part may still remain, as after ~1 minute of fiddling with it, I found a bug when you try to extend a comment upwards, when you're at the first line in the file:
+However the "annoying" part may still remain, as after ~1 minute of fiddling with it, I found a bug¹ when you try to extend a comment upwards, when you're at the first line in the file:

 {{ video(path="weird-bug") }}

 Interestingly, there is no option to disable this auto-comment-extending behavior.

+¹ Around two days after publishing this blog post, the bug is fixed! \
+This is surprisingly fast response speed for helix — generally things move reeeeeaaaally slowly. \
+This fills me with determination!

+Additionally, there *is* now an option to disable this behavior 🥳 \
+Set `continue-comments` in the `[editor]` section to `false`, if you want to.

 # path completions